 The extra sugar also promises weight gain.
 If you eat more than your body needs, it adds to your body’s fat store.

-Their extra sugar and gelatinous ingredients also stick to teeth, providing an ideal environment for bacteria to create cavities.
+Their excess sugar and gelatinous ingredients also stick to teeth, providing an ideal environment for bacteria to create cavities.

 “Catsup” or “ketchup”?
-No matter where you stand on the spelling debate, America’s favorite condiment spells bad news.
+No matter where you stand on the spelling debate, one of America’s favorite condiments spells bad news.

 While a little dollop of ketchup is fine, the amounts we slather onto our burgers and fries is problematic, as is the frequency.

-Frozen dinners are the next best thing to takeout: a complete meal of vegetables, entrée, and starch, all on one plate, right out of the microwave.
+Frozen dinners are the next best thing to takeout: a complete meal with an entrée, vegetables, and a starch, all on one plate, right out of the microwave.

-Processed foods are not a modern convenience — they’ve been around since the first barrel of salt-pork sailed across the Atlantic.
-They provide convenience and give us access to foods that would otherwise perish in transit.
+Processed foods aren’t a modern invention.
+They’ve been around since the first barrel of salt pork sailed across the Atlantic.
+They are convenient and give us access to foods that would otherwise perish in transit.